 - 1. Cardiac Arrest Registry: Linking ambulance service data with other datasets to allow patient outcomes to be measured and system performance and Service changes to be monitored. - 2.
 Telephone CPR, telephone dispatch and PAD utilisation.
 The Ambulance Control Centre (ACC) is the hub of the co-ordination of all the resources involved in the pre-hospital care of out of hospital cardiac arrests.
 ACC call handlers need to be effectively trained and supported and then reliably use the best triage tools available so that they can rapidly identify OHCA, initiate telephone Cardiopulmonary resuscitation (CPR) and task appropriate resources.
 ACC call handlers also need up to date and accurate information about available resources requiring the mapping of community first responders and defibrillators. - 3.
 High performance CPR, Feedback and Second-tier response.
 Rapid deployment of responders with the appropriate skills to perform high quality resuscitation.
 Robust clinical governance and feedback systems to maintain skills, motivation and morale.
-The use of second-tier responding by Specialist Paramedics where appropriate.
+The use of second-tier responding by Specialist Paramedics where appropriate. - 4.
+PAD programme, Bystander CPR, Community Engagement.

-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 16 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018

-- 4. PAD programme, Bystander CPR, Community Engagement.
 Concerted effort to increase bystander CPR rates by supporting and strengthening existing community assets.
 Engaging with partner organisations through a full partnership in the Save a Life for Scotland (SALFS) initiative.
-Developing systems to ensure that best use is made of Public Access Defibrillators (PADs) including: governance for mapping and maintenance, encouraging servicing and maintenance in the community, ensuring PAD mapping is kept up to date, review of public information available about PADs. - 5.
-Co-responder model.
+Developing systems to ensure that best use is made of Public Access Defibrillators (PADs) including:

+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 17 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018 governance for mapping and maintenance, encouraging servicing and maintenance in the community, ensuring PAD mapping is kept up to date, review of public information available about PADs.

+- 5. Co-responder model.
 Working with partner organisations such as Police Scotland and the Scottish Fire and Rescue Service (SFRS) to optimise early response to OHCA by using community assets. - 6.
 Culture of Excellence.
 It is essential that we emphasise through our internal communications to all staff that OHCA is potentially survivable and that we need to focus on continuous improvement of clinical performance and patient outcomes.

-Staff support and welfare - we are optimising processes to ensure that SAS and aligned staff are supported through the challenging experiences they face.
-We are putting in place mechanisms for staff to be informed of their own performance and outcomes and provide recognition and support.
+Through the above actions we are optimising our process to provide highly reliable care.
+We are embedding practice to ensure that SAS staff are supported through the challenging experiences they face.
+Feedback communications are key.
+Therefore we have implemented a system to continuously inform and support staff regarding their own performance and outcomes achieved for patients.
 Communication and recognition of our improvement and achievements are being highlighted through national and international forums.

 Improvement - Implementation of the Out of Hospital Cardiac Arrest programme will save more lives.
-We continue to perform above the 42% aim with 51.3% of VF/VT patients achieving return of spontaneous circulation in May.
-This is the fourth month in a row that we have surpassed the aim.
+As reported in Chart 1, we continue to perform above the 42% aim with 56.9% of VF/VT patients achieving return of spontaneous circulation in August.
+We now have 6 data points above the mean.
+As this is a control chart, if maintained above the mean for a further two months this will demonstrate a statistical shift.